-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott searches old newspapers to find stories about the history of Groundhog Day, and takes a playful look at the genealogy of Punxsutawney Phil.
+Introduction: In this article, Scott Phillips searches old newspapers to find stories about the history of Groundhog Day, and takes a playful look at the genealogy of Punxsutawney Phil.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 Polar Vortex!
 Storm of the Century!
 Weather Advisories, Watches, and Warnings!
 Wind-chill!